gwen-interpreter/gwen-web/README.md

 - Blogs and Articles
   - [Page Objects Begone](http://warpedjavaguy.wordpress.com/2014/08/27/page-objects-begone/) -
-    See how gwen-web does away with page objects and why coding them is no longer necessary.
+    See how gwen-web does away with page objects and why coding them is no longer necessary (using a bottom-up approach)
   - [Automation By Meta](http://warpedjavaguy.wordpress.com/2015/01/12/automation-by-meta/) -
-    How to write a feature file and make it executable.
+    How to write a feature file and make it executable (using a top-down approach)
   - [gwen-web and Remote Webdriver](https://quietachievingtester.wordpress.com/2015/04/23/remote-webdriver-feature-now-available-in-gwen-web/) -
     How to enable remote webdriver in gwen-web
 - [FAQ](doc/FAQ.md)